ZJK0626/CoFAB/README.md

 CoFAB is a Grasshopper plugin for Rhino that bridges the gap between artificial intelligence and digital fabrication.
 This toolkit enables designers to generate, modify, and prepare 3D models for fabrication using state-of-the-art AI models and natural language processing.

-*This project is part of Junke Zhao's Master's thesis research.*
+*This project is part of Junke Zhao's thesis for the Master of Science in Computational Design at Carnegie Mellon University.*

 ## Features